ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Results

 \subsubsection{NGC~4254}

-NGC~4254 is an interacting spiral galaxy (SAc) in the Virgo cluster.
+NGC~4254 is an interacting unbarred spiral galaxy (SAc) in the Virgo cluster.
 The angular resolution of 2.5$\arcsec$ is 168 pc.
 From Figure \ref{fig:co10co21_set2}, the molecular gas distribution appears asymmetric \citep[e.g.,][]{Hidaka:2002}.
 The center is bright and spiral arms are apparent in both transitions of CO, but the structures of the spiral arm and tightness differ between the northern and southern parts.
 The southern spiral arm extends beyond the coverage in CO (e.g., Figure \ref{fig:spitzer}).

 $R_{21}$ fluctuates between low and high-values along the spiral arms in the disk.
-Low-ratio and high-ratio gas encompass 52\% and 44\% of the area (blue histogram).
-Low-ratio and high-ratio gas include similar portions of the CO(1-0) intensity distribution, at 46\% and 52\% respectively (green histogram).
-Over the whole area, the mean $R_{21}$ is 0.69 while the intensity-weighted mean is 0.71.
+Low-ratio and high-ratio gas encompass 46\% and 49\% of the area (blue histogram).
+Low-ratio and high-ratio gas include 44\% and 54\% of the CO(1-0) intensity distribution (green histogram), respectively.
+Over the whole area, the mean $R_{21}$ is 0.72 while the intensity-weighted mean is 0.71.
 From the histogram, the central kiloparsec ($R<0.5$ kpc) contains mostly high-ratio gas.